 With that said, we could say with confidence if you had ambitions of joining the AGA in the hope of influencing future agendas you would want to be sure your opinions are popular.
 More importantly you would want to be sure your opinions/ideas are inline with the current committee, especially those who names seem to be a permanent fixture.

 Professional Member (Affiliate)

 As a condition the “Professional Members” must meet the eligibility standards as agreed to by the Executive Committee.
+In other words, their products must meet a required standard.
 This is an interesting condition since there is no mention of “Australian Standards”, only “Committee Standards”.
-Further, the persons most qualified to judge the quality of a product is the end user, the Associate Members (Technicians).
-However it appears that these opinions are excluded.
+Further, the persons most qualified to judge the quality of a windscreen product is the end user, the Associate Members (Technicians).
+However it appears these opinions are excluded.

-So we have a situation were product standards are to be authorised by executives who are unqualified and inexperienced to pass judgement.
-In addition, Associate Members are excluded from this decision making altogether.
+So we have a situation were product standards are to be authorised by executives who are unqualified and inexperienced to pass judgement or may have a conflict of interest since they are on the committee.
+Further, Associate Members are excluded from this decision making altogether.